Altamont Free Concert: Killing of Meredith Hunter

 Footage shot by Eric Saarinen, who was on stage taking pictures of the crowd, and Baird Bryant, who climbed atop a bus, appears in the Gimme Shelter documentary.
 Saarinen was unaware of having caught the killing on film.
 This was discovered more than a week later when raw footage was screened in the New York offices of the Maysles Brothers.
 In the film sequence, lasting about two seconds, a two-meter (six-foot) opening in the crowd appears, leaving Bredehoft in the center.
 Hunter enters the opening from the left.
 His hand rises toward the stage, and the silhouette of a revolver is clearly seen against Bredehoft's light-colored vest.
-Passaro is seen entering from the right and delivering two stabs with his knife as he parries Hunter's revolver and pushes him off-screen; the opening then closes around Bredehoft.
-Passaro was reported to have stabbed Hunter five times in the upper back, although only two stabs are visible in the footage.
-Witnesses also reported Hunter was stomped on by several Hells Angels while he was on the ground.
+Passaro is seen entering from the right and delivering two stabs with his knife as he pushes him off-screen; the opening then closes around Bredehoft, concealing the remaining 14 stabbings.
+Witnesses reported Hunter was stomped on by several Hells Angels while he was on the ground.
 The gun was recovered and turned over to police.
 Hunter's autopsy confirmed he was high on methamphetamine when he died.
 Passaro was arrested and tried for murder in the summer of 1971, but was acquitted after a jury viewed concert footage showing Hunter brandishing the revolver and concluded that Passaro had acted in self-defense.

 The Rolling Stones were aware of the skirmish, but not the stabbing ("You couldn't see anything, it was just another scuffle", Jagger tells David Maysles during film editing).
 But it soon became apparent they could see something of what had happened because the band stopped playing mid-song and Jagger was heard calling into his microphone, "We've really got someone hurt here... is there a doctor?"
 After a few minutes the band began playing again and eventually completed their set.
 Jagger told Maysles they all agreed that if they abandoned the show at that point, the crowd would have become even more unruly, perhaps degenerating into a full-scale riot.

 In 2003, the Alameda County Sheriff's Office initiated a two-year investigation into the possibility of a second Hells Angel having taken part in the stabbing.
 Finding insufficient support for this hypothesis, and reaffirming that Passaro acted alone, the office closed the case for good on May 25, 2005.